The Vision Ears VE8 is a high-end 8 balanced armature driver custom monitor with an emphasis on low-end performance. It is priced at €2330.

 If the wallet isn’t totally empty you can also use the design tool to top up on additional accessories both in-house and 3rd party including Effect Audio aftermarket cables, quarter jack adapters, pouches, soft cases, and hard cases.
 You can also grab a few dehumidifier capsules if you happen to live in a jungle, like me.

 Considering this is my 3rd design the days of sending in my impressions have long since gone with Vision Ears able to retain a digital copy of my ear impressions scan.

 This means it is the same darn fit each and every time and that is really assuring because I love my wide bore designs from VE, very comfortable indeed.
-Digital scans do save a lot of time and expense in sending in ear impressions and also cut down on the possibility of error from the audiologist side.
-You simply have to get it right first time.
+Digital scans do save a lot of time and expense in sending in-ear impressions and also cut down on the possibility of error from the audiologist side.
+You simply have to get it right the first time.

 Once completed throw them in a zip-lock bag with a single scrunched tissue, put some air into the zip-lock then close it so the air remains inside.
 Then pop it in a small food container and give it to your courier of choice for delivery to Vision Ears.

-Page 2: Meet the VE8 & Sound Impressions
+Click on Page 2 below to Meet the VE8 & Sound Impressions